 The principles laid out in our Supplier Ethical Code of Conduct set the expectations for our contracted suppliers.
-Our Supplier Ethical Code of Conduct is updated yearly to reflect any new policies developed or new risk factors uncovered during the course of the year.
+This is updated yearly to reflect any new policies developed or new risk factors uncovered during the course of the year.

 NUS suppliers are vetted through our Ethical and Environmental Verification process.
-This verification process covers human rights, animal welfare, environmental impact both within supplier and operations and their supply chains.
-This process sets a number of key mandatory requirements for our suppliers; this includes confirming compliance or willingness to work toward our Supplier Ethical Code of Conduct which is a contractual requirement.
+This verification process covers human rights, animal welfare, environmental impact both within supplier operations and their supply chains.
+This process sets a number of key mandatory requirements for our suppliers; this includes confirming compliance or willingness to work towards our Supplier Ethical Code of Conduct which is a contractual requirement.

 NUS will audit suppliers as deemed necessary.
-As an organisation servicing a wide range of product categories with numerous suppliers, we prioritise audits based on category risks, potential impact and on the suppliers Ethical and Environmental Verification performance.
+As an organisation servicing a wide range of product categories with numerous suppliers, we prioritise audits based on category risks, potential impact and on the suppliers' Ethical and Environmental Verification performance.

 Where it is identified that an existing supplier’s actions may be outside of our required standards we will undertake constructive engagement to address these issues.

-Please contact the NUS Ethical Supply Chain Coordinator firstname.lastname@example.org if you have any queries or opportunities for collaboration.
+Please contact the NUS Ethical Supply Chain Coordinator at firstname.lastname@example.org if you have any queries or opportunities for collaboration.